cappuccino/acorn/README.md

 ## Invoking

-acorn can be invoked in several ways.
+Acorn can be invoked in several ways.

 - From a node script.
 - From the command line.